MoinJulian/MoinJulian/README.md

 Hi I'm Julian a 16 years old Full Stack Web developer, I have learned SvelteKit and MongoDB, I'm also working as an Full Stack Developer.

+## My favourite Project

+My favorite project is my **Golf Games** SvelteKit applications.
+A website with three different golf games and a user authentication with SvelteKit and MongoDB.
+The user cansave the games in the database and copy the data from the games tab and paste it onthe right game, also the games are always saved in the local storage, so the user cancontinue playing from their old save game no matter if he has reloaded the site or accidentally closed it, to start a new game the user has to click on the Restart Gamebutton or a team must have won, only then the data will be deleted from localStorage.

+Here you can play the games: [Golf Games](https://golf.moinjulian.com)

 ## Streak

 [![GitHub Streak](https://streak-stats.demolab.com?user=moinjulian&theme=dark)](https://git.io/streak-stats)